gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 imaginable places_.

-In our first few attempts we tried to provide general abstractions wherever there was evil Plan B specific code.
+In our first few attempts we tried to provide general abstractions wherever there was Plan B specific code.
 This could have worked, but at the same period of time Jitsi Meet was undergoing some massive refactoring and our Unified Plan patches were constantly broken.
 On top of that, with the multisteam support in Firefox being in its very early stages, Firefox was